tigoe/display-examples/EPaper_Examples/readme.md

 WaveShare and other breakout boards don't have the frame buffer or SD card.
 That means that if you use the Adafruit library to drive a third party board, you'll need to indicate that there is no buffer.
 You can do this by setting the `SRAM_CS` pin to -1 in your code.
 If you're using the Adafruit or Sparkfun boards, can use the SD card using the SD card library, of course, and the SRAM simply by setting the `SRAM_CS` pin to whatever pin you want to connect it to.

 The pin connections for connecting ePaper displays to an Arduino Nano are as follows.
-For the non-SPI pins you can use whatever you want; these are the pins I use in my examples.
+For the non-SPI pins you can use whatever you want.

 *Table 1. ePaper to Arduino Pin Connections*